 Every 2 weeks, you will have a check-in with the Internship Coordinator to see how things are going.
 You can also contact him at any time during your internship if you have any questions or issues.
 Your employer will give the Coordinator a mid-term report about your job performance and progress, and then a final report at the end of the term.

 Finally, if you commit to an internship, please be aware that that commitment must be taken seriously, as the company or organization hiring you is making a significant investment of their time and resources in you.
+You will need to sign an employment agreement either before you depart or after you arrive in Barcelona.
 You will be expected to complete your internship assignment in full for the duration of the term, be present for all work hours requested of you, and put forth your best effort while working there.
 Don’t worry – you will have support available to you throughout your placement to help you understand what is expected of you, address any doubts or concerns, and help you have a successful internship assignment!